Parmaan/Parmaan/README.md

 ##### Project Description
-_Guide on how to construct a DIY Arduino alarm clock that "snoozes" with the help of an accelerometer.**ADD MORE**_
+_Guide on how to construct a DIY Arduino alarm clock that "snoozes" with the help of an accelerometer.
+To set alarm: Turn on alarm clock.
+Press set alarm button to display time than can be changed.
+Press "set alarm" button to turn on alarm.
+Press "start/stop" button to set hour time, and then press "hour to min" button and use "start/stop" button to set minutes.
+Finally press "hour to min" button again which will display current time and date.
+When alarm sounds move the accelerometer at fixed threshold to switch off alarm._